ShelbyTV/Shelby-Cam-iOS/README.md

-Shelby-Seez-iOS
+Shelby-Cam-iOS
 ===============

-A curation tool for iOS
+A curation tool for iPhone.